ChiaoThon/ChiaoThon.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Qiao Zhang, I'm the third-year PhD student at [Center for Cybersecurity Education and Reseach in Old Dominion University](https://www.odu.edu/ccser), which is directed by [Prof. Hongyi Wu](https://www.lions.odu.edu/~h1wu/).
+Hi, my name is Qiao Zhang, I'm the PhD candidate at [Center for Cybersecurity Education and Reseach in Old Dominion University](https://www.odu.edu/ccser), which is directed by [Prof. Hongyi Wu](https://www.lions.odu.edu/~h1wu/).
 My current research is about the privacy-preserved machine learning.

 Education
 ======